 First, we operate primarily online.
 We don’t have retail showrooms where you can walk in and shake hands.
 For customers used to buying parts from local shops, an online-only operation can feel less tangible, less trustworthy.
 That’s a perception we work to overcome through transparency, through customer service responsiveness, and through the sheer volume of completed orders that speak to our operational legitimacy.

 Second, we sell aggressive, styling-focused parts at competitive prices.
 When you see a full widebody kit for a fraction of what boutique manufacturers charge, skepticism is natural.
 “If it’s too good to be true, it probably is” — except in this case, the pricing is real because our business model is built on volume, direct manufacturer relationships, and accepting lower margins than traditional distributors.
-We’re not selling hand-laid, limited-edition carbon fiber at $15,000 per kit.
+We’re not selling hand-laid, limited-edition carbon fiber at five-figure kit prices.
 We’re selling production-volume parts at prices that reflect efficient manufacturing and streamlined distribution.

 Third, we’ve had growing pains.
-As we scaled from a small operation to a company handling significant volume, our customer service response times weren’t always what they should have been.
+As we’ve scaled, our customer service response times haven’t always been what they should be.
 We’ve had periods where communication lagged, where customers felt ignored, where the experience didn’t match expectations.
-I take responsibility for that.
-We’ve invested heavily in expanding our customer service team, implementing better ticketing systems, and improving response protocols.
-But the legacy of those issues lingers in online reviews and forum discussions.
+Our team takes responsibility for that.
+We’ve invested in expanding our customer service team, improving response protocols, and adding Emily, our AI voice agent on the toll-free line, so customers can reach us 24/7.
+But the legacy of those issues lingers in old reviews and forum discussions.

 How to Verify We’re a Real Company